FranklinCovey: Products and services

-In the early 2000s, the company focused on marketing a variety of book and audio products based on Covey's 7 Habits material, as well as numerous titles by other FranklinCovey consultants.

-The PlanPlus software division, which previously developed software plugins for Microsoft Outlook and standalone cloud-based planning tools, was sold to Complete XRM in 2006.

-In 2008, FranklinCovey's CEO, Bob Whitman, changed the company's direction by selling off its paper products business and shifting focus on in-person training sessions and live-online training through the internet.
+In 2008, FranklinCovey's CEO, Bob Whitman, changed the company's direction by selling off its paper products business and shifting focus to in-person training sessions and live-online training through the internet.
 The spinoff of the paper planner business became known as FC Organizational Products and maintains a contract with FranklinCovey as the authorized licensee of the brand name.
 Together the two companies still maintain one retail location, located at FranklinCovey's corporate campus in Salt Lake City.

-Also in 2008, FranklinCovey's Education division launched The Leader in Me, a leadership curriculum for K-12 schools based on a book by the same title and which was coauthored by Stephen Covey and his son Sean Covey.

 FranklinCovey has more recently focused on various in-person and live-online training for individuals and organizations, ranging from leadership development training, business execution planning, sales performance, and individual effectiveness training.
 Typically, the company will correspond their products with book launches written by FranklinCovey consultants or industry thought leaders.
 The company's core training products it remains known for is The 7 Habits of Highly Effective People, Leading at the Speed of Trust, and The 4 Disciplines of Execution.

-In 2016, FranklinCovey pivoted its business model to become primarily an online subscription company with its All Access Pass solution—effectively providing all of its training content available live, live-online or on-demand, for an annual fee.
+The LeaderInMe program is a "whole school transformation model and process" based around Covey's work.
+As of 2024, there were LeaderInMe schools in the Guatemala, Jordan, Malaysia, Mexico, the Philippines, the Netherlands, Qatar, Taiwan, Vietnam, the United Kingdom and every state in the United States.
+According to the Center for Research and Reform in Education at Johns Hopkins University, students at schools using the program reported that teachers were "nicer" and that discipline problems had declined.
+The program has been criticized for its connections to Mormonism, and imposing "a cult-like, robotic, corporate atmosphere” into public schools, indoctrinating kids through memorized songs and catchphrases related to the seven habits.

+Employment

+Franklin Covey was a relatively early adopter of employee protections against discrimination based on sexual orientation.

+In a case that helped establish that infertility is a disability under the Americans with Disabilities Act, the court sided with the company when an employee lawsuit claimed that limits on health insurance benefits for fertility treatments were discriminatory.

+A 2020 analysis by Yahoo Finance concluded that, at a salary of $575,000 and total compensation of $2.3 million USD, then-CEO Bob Whitman was being compensated consistent with the industry average for similar companies.